-An attempt was made to fit the results of the DTM subtest to the three parameter logistic IRT model by means of the program BILOG (Mislevey & Bock, 1990).
+An attempt was made to fit the results of the ERC subtest to the three parameter logistic IRT model by means of the program BILOG (Mislevey & Bock, 1990).
 When the number of items is 20 or greater, approximate chi-square statistics for the goodness of fit of each item are included as output of the program.
 For this purpose, the cases in the calibration sample are sorted into successive intervals of the latent continuum according to the estimates of their ability rescaled to mean = 0 and standard deviation = 1.
 This gives a reasonable test of fit if the number of items is large enough to make an assignment of cases accurate, and if the sample size is large enough to retain three or more intervals.

 In this study the number of items was exactly 20 which is the lower limit and which might in fact be on the low side.
 The sample of examinees, on the other hand, was large.
-The number of intervals used was nine for most of the items, eight for two items and seven for one item.
+The number of intervals used was ten for most of the items, nine for four items and eight for two items and seven for two items.

-The outcome of the goodness of fit analysis was that for ten of the items in the subtest there was a model data misfit which was significant at .05 level and for eight of these ten items the misfit was significant at .01 level.
+The outcome of the goodness of fit analysis was that for 14 of the items in the subtest there was a model data misfit which was significant at .05 level and for seven of these 14 items the misfit was significant at .01 level.
 The chi-square statistics of each item are presented in Table 2 (p 9).

-The reliability index reported was r = .74, which is somewhat higher than the coefficient alpha on the same test.
+The reliability index reported was r = .80, which is somewhat higher than the coefficient alpha on the same test.